derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-05/03/2026 18:02:00 : 3 Database Admins walked into a NoSQL bar.
+06/03/2026 16:38:57 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-QA Engineer walks into a bar.
-Orders a beer.
-Orders 0 beers.
-Orders 999999999 beers.
-Orders a lizard.
-Orders -1 beers.
-Orders a sfdeljknesv.
+I suggested holding a 'Python Object Oriented Programming Seminar', but the acronym was unpopular.
 <!-- replace-with-joke ends -->